tkhq/sdk/examples/rebalancer/README.md

 - [x] * Create a policy that "manager" + "admin" can spend funds from a private key labeled "sink"

 ### Fund

-* Loop over a set of addresses labeled "source"
+- [ ] * Loop over a set of addresses labeled "source"
-* Send this address a constant value of ETH from "bank"
+- [ ] * Send this address a constant value of ETH from "bank"

-### Execute
+### Sweep

-* Loop over a "source" addresses
+- [ ] * Loop over a "source" addresses
-* When an address has a balance that exceeds a constant value, sweep to "sink"
+- [ ] * When an address has a balance that exceeds a constant value, sweep to "sink"

-### Manager
+### Recycle

-* Initiate a transfer of funds from "sink" to "bank" unless there's an existing pending transfer
+- [ ] * Initiate a transfer of funds from "sink" to "bank" unless there's an existing pending transfer
-* Approve that transfer in the UI using the authenticator for an "admin" user
+- [ ] * Approve that transfer in the UI using the authenticator for an "admin" user

 ### Thoughts
 i'd like to demonstrate how turnkey could be set up to sweep funds from a set of addresses (calling these "source") to a more secure address (calling this "sink"). so first pass at a demo i was hoping to create a structure where: